 Risk factors

 Atrial septal defect occurs for various reasons.
-Risk factors for a pathological condition are most often associated with genetic disorders on the first line of family ties.
+Risk factors for the pathological condition are most often associated with genetic disorders through the first line of kinship.

 The appearance of the disorder is facilitated by:

-• Pulmonary embolism in patients with thrombophlebitis of the lower extremities, pelvic organs.
+• Pulmonary embolism in patients with thrombophlebitis of the lower extremities and pelvic organs.

 • Toxic poisoning.